ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Endpoints MAY implement additional filtering policies on the IP packets they forward.

+# Error Signalling

+Since CONNECT-IP endpoints often forward IP packets onwards to other network interfaces, they need to handle errors in the forwarding process.
+For example, forwarding can fail if the endpoint doesn't have a route for the destination address, or if it is configured to reject a destination prefix by policy, or if the MTU of the outgoing link is lower than the size of the packet to be forwarded.
+In such scenarios, CONNECT-IP endpoints SHOULD use ICMP
+{{!ICMP=RFC4443}} to signal the forwarding error to its peer.

 # Examples

 CONNECT-IP enables many different use cases that can benefit from IP packet